 Surfshark offers many in-depth guides on troubleshooting streaming problems like VPN blockage.
 Try going through its support articles first and then, if you’re still not able to gain access to BBC iPlayer, scroll down to find an option to email or chat with the support team.

-Let whoever is supporting you know that you’ve tried the troubleshooting tactics that both this article and Surfshark have also laid out — this might prepare them to take a different approach to the problem.
+Let the representative know that you’ve tried the troubleshooting tactics that both this article and Surfshark have also laid out — this might prepare them to take a different approach to the problem.

 5. Try a different VPN service

 If the situation doesn’t improve through these troubleshooting tactics, don’t worry.
 You can get a refund if you’re within Surfshark’s 30-day money-back guarantee time period.
-But if you’re still hungry for some British television, we’ve laid out other VPN providers that may be able to bypass the geo-restrictions.
+If you’re still hungry for some British television, we’ve laid out other VPN providers that may be able to bypass the geo-restrictions.

 Get CyberGhost | Read Our CyberGhost Review